 - Creating loan forgiveness programs for geographical and professional areas particularly in need of graduates

-- Ensuring that the federal government’s support extends to technical training as well as to traditional four-year institutions
+- Ensuring that the federal government’s support extends to technical training as well as to traditional four-year institutions both public and private.

 Technical Education: Much of the conversation in Washington and around the country surrounds college education at four-year institutions.
 As a congresswoman, I would work to make sure that vocational education receives the same attention because our country needs more people skilled in technical trades, and we have many students who would excel in those roles if the options were available and encouraged.
 To do this, I would: